yvonnezou/Hybrid_MPI-OpenMP/README.md

 ### Usage
 ---
-1. Download the package and upload to ARCHER or Cirrus
+1. Download the package and upload to ARCHER or Cirrus by `scp` command.
 2. Enter the corresponding folder and `make` the programme.
 On Cirrus, it is necessary to load module intel-compilers-17 and intel-mpi-17 first.
     ```
     $ module load intel-compilers-17
     $ module load intel-mpi-17
     ```
-3. Upload it to backend.
+3. Submit it to backend.
     On Archer:
     ```
     $ qsub cfd.pbs